chelseaceballos/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach iterates through EVERY item in an array without stopping, you can use return but you don't have too, DOES NOT RETURN NEW ARRAY
+.map returns a new array, but does not change the original array.
+Using a return is REQUIRED ALWAYS

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. high order functions receive and callback functions are passed in, higher oder functions receive parameters and callbacks receive arguments!

 3. What is closure?
+Closures are used for reusability, they are enclosed functions that look to their surroundings to get context (lexical)!
+Each new function requires its own closure with in the bundles of functions.

 4. Describe the four rules of the 'this' keyword.
+    1. Global/Window Binding - this is not defined, computer thinks 'this' will return everything in the window

+    2. Implicit Binding - 80% use cases.
+Most common rule, when function is invoked. 'this' will look to left of dot.
+Only applies obj with methods.

+    3. New Binding- using the 'new' keyword constructs a new obj and 'this' points to the new obj created to it.
+You have to pass arguments 1 by 1.

+    4. Explicit Binding
+    (.call(immediately calls function, passes arguments 1 by 1) ,

+    .apply(pass arguments as an array)-- not used in unit 1 ,

+    .bind(pass in arguments 1 by 1, but does not immediately invoke function, returns brand new function that can be invoked later.))

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super () refers to the parent class that is being referenced.
+It will call the constructor of the parent class and to gain access the parent's properties and methods.
+It's a lot more  time effective than having to .call and .apply.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.